samuelsholib/employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
+#Here I have a video that demos my applications functionality => https://youtu.be/3Wayx77dvzU